6 Necessities to Secure a Work From Anywhere Infrastructure

 Many MSPs rely on incident response, but that’s not good enough anymore.
 Incident response is merely an outline of the process for identifying, reporting, and communicating an issue.
 A cybersecurity playbook, is a comprehensive, company-wide, manual and map for protecting, detecting, communicating, responding, and recovering from incidents varying in criticality.

-In addition to creating a cybersecurity playbook with customers, it must be reviewed regularly – no less than quarterly – to ensure it adequately addresses current needs for all remote environments.
+In addition to creating a cybersecurity playbook with clients, it must be reviewed regularly – no less than quarterly – to ensure it adequately addresses current needs for all remote environments.
 Routine updates include an audit of contact and personnel information, unique threats, risks, and processes for recovery, and backup verification.
 Updates are then communicated throughout the organization, tested, and drilled regularly to guarantee efficiency and effectiveness in real world application.

 2. Reentry Procedures